konveyor/enhancements/enhancements/assessment-module/README.md

 Each row will have a menu with the following options:

 - **Assess**: Launches the assessment for a given archetype.
+- **Review**: Navigates to the review view for the archetype.
 - **Edit**: Opens a modal window to edit an existing archetype.
 - **Delete**: Deletes the archetype.

 ###### Creating new archetypes

-New archetypes can be created by clicking on the "Create new archetype" button at the top menu.
+New archetypes can be created by clicking on the *Create new archetype* button at the top menu.
 This will open a modal window with the following fields:

 - **Name**: String
 - **Description**: String (Optional)